Three golds, a record and a mullet for Aussie cyclists

-Brisbane, Australia, April 5, 2018 (AFP) - - Australia went some way towards easing the pain of Rio 2016 as the Commonwealth Games hosts sealed a hat-trick of track cycling golds on Thursday, demolishing a world record along the way.
+Brisbane (Australia) (AFP) - Australia went some way towards easing the pain of Rio 2016 as the Commonwealth Games hosts sealed a hat-trick of track cycling golds on Thursday, demolishing a world record along the way.

 Roared on by a capacity crowd at the Anna Meares Velodrome in Brisbane, the Australians romped home against old rivals England in the men's 4,000m team pursuit in a record 3mins 49.804sec, beating the 3:50.265 set by Britain at Rio.